Trapezoidal Rule Calculator

 3. Add the value of upper and the lower limit for trapezoidal integral function.

-4. Recheck your input value for the trapezoidal rule problem solution before hitting the calculate button to start the calculation process in the trapezoidal approximation calculator.
+4. Recheck your input value for the trapezoidal rule problem before hitting the calculate button of trapezoidal approximation calculator to start the calculation process.

 5. Click on the “Calculate” button to get the desired result of your given Trapezoidal rule problem.

-6. If you want to try out our trapezoidal sum calculator to check its accuracy in solution, use the load example.
+6. If you want to try out our trapezoidal sum calculator to check its accuracy in solution, use the load example option.

 7. Click on the “Recalculate” button to get a new page for solving more trapezoidal rule questions.